New Jersey governor names Sen. Bob Menendez's replacement

 Who is George Helmy?

-George Helmy served under Murphy for five years, making him the longest serving gubernatorial chief of staff in New Jersey history.
-Prior to that, he was a member of Sen. Cory Booker's senior staff.
+Helmy served under Murphy for four and a half years, making him the longest serving gubernatorial chief of staff in state history.
+Prior to that, Helmy was a member of Sen. Cory Booker's senior staff.

-Helmy grew up in Jersey City and went to Rutgers University for undergrad before getting his Master's degree from Harvard University.
+Helmy grew up in Jersey City and went to Rutgers University before getting his Master's degree from Harvard University.
+After leaving the governor's office, he became an executive at RWJ Barnabas Health.

 New Jersey lawmakers react to Menendez' replacement

-Booker, the state's other senator, called Murphy's decision to appoint Helmy a "wise and historic choice."
+Booker, the state's other senator, called the decision to appoint Helmy a "wise and historic choice."

-Rep. Andy Kim, the Democrat running for Menendez's set in November, also praised the move.
+Rep. Andy Kim, the Democrat running to replace Menendez, also praised the move.

 What happens with Sen. Bob Menendez's seat?